Toxic masculinity: Criticism

 The concept of toxic masculinity has received criticism from conservatives, as well as some feminists, academics, and sex researchers.

 The concept has been criticized by academics for being poorly defined or under-defined; for promoting biological essentialism; for being ideological and yielding little empirical research on violence; for individualizing structural or systemic issues; for promoting a simple "toxic/healthy" binary that is unhelpful or harmful; for lacking intersectionality and failing to account for global cultural and class-based differences in expressions of masculinity; for being used to target men belonging to marginalized groups; and for being harmful to male mental health.

-A 2024 study of over 4,000 men in Germany and the UK showed that belief in masculinity as a negative trait was associated with reduced mental wellbeing in men.
-An earlier 2020 pilot survey of 203 men and 53 women found a majority, around 80%, considered the term "insulting, probably harmful to boys, and unlikely to help men's behaviour", leading some researchers to argue against use of the term when dealing with male survivors of domestic abuse.
+A 2020 pilot survey of 203 men and 53 women found a majority, around 80%, considered the term "insulting, probably harmful to boys, and unlikely to help men's behaviour", leading some researchers to argue against use of the term when dealing with male survivors of domestic abuse.
 Some domestic abuse charities' guidelines for handling male victims suggest alternative terms or avoiding its use altogether.

-Some feminists and researchers, such as Andrea Waling have argued that toxic masculinity is an essentialist concept that ignores the role of choice and context in causing harmful behaviors and attitudes related to masculinity.
+Researcher Andrea Waling argues that toxic masculinity is an essentialist concept that ignores the role of choice and context in causing harmful behaviors and attitudes related to masculinity.
 Waling further criticized the concept of 'healthy masculinity', stating that in using the term "we continue to set masculinity up as the only expression of gender that men can legitimately engage in, thus reinforcing the notion that femininity [...] remains a less valued, and less legitimate, expression of gender", concluding that use of either term contributes to, rather than addresses, gender inequalities.
 Scholars Timothy Laurie et al. further argue that the misuse of the term "toxic masculinity" can contribute to a misperception that feminists are uninterested in or hostile toward the lives of boys and men.